hui-w/file-hash/README.md

 - Clone or download the repository to your computer
 - Down and install Node.js if you havn't done this before
   - https://nodejs.org/
-- Open the terminal and type "npm start -- [START_PATH]"
+- Open the terminal and type "npm start -- [START_DIRECTORY]"
   - For example: npm start -- ../../medias/photos/
 - When it's done, you may check the report file in "./output"